Aarception/Mo-information-security-portfolio/README.md

 Enough is enough.

-The institution gave consideration in the inquiry, individual allowance may have sanctioned against relieve in reaction.
+The institution gave consideration in the inquiry, individual allowance may have sanctioned against relief in reaction.

 ---